Demos (UK think tank): Research

 Demos is a member of the British Polling Council and a company partner of the Market Research Society.
 They are the only think tank in the UK using Pol.is, an online tool used to gather open-ended feedback from large groups of people, for the purposes of policy development.
 They also conduct social listening through Method 52, their in-house social media analysis technology developed in partnership with the University of Sussex.

 Demos historically published a quarterly journal, titled Demos Quarterly, which features articles from politicians, academics and Demos researchers.

 Centre of the Analysis of Social Media

 The Centre for the Analysis of Social Media (CASM) is a collaboration between Demos and the Text Analytics Group at the University of Sussex, using social media research to gain insight and understanding on political, social and policy issues.

 The current Director of CASM is Alex Krasodomski-Jones.
 Previous Directors include Jamie Bartlett and Carl Miller.

 Key people

 Funding

 Demos has been rated as 'broadly transparent' in its funding by Transparify.
-In November 2022, the funding transparency website Who Funds You? gave Demos an A grade, the highest transparency rating (rating goes from A to E).
+In September 2023 the funding transparency website Who Funds You? gave Demos a B grade, because Demos displays funding information on its own website, names its funders and declares *some* of the amounts given.